bitmark-inc/docs/pages/register-and-control-data/share-rights.md

 ### Verifying a share swap

-To thoroughly check the results of a share swap using the Bitcoin-CLI:
+To thoroughly check the results of a share swap using the Bitmark CLI:

 * Check the share swap transaction status